microsoft/WhatTheHack/027-FHIRPoweredHealthcare/Student/Challenge03.md

 Note: After successful deployment, the converter pipeline is now tied to HL7 Ingest platorm.

-Let's put it all together, you will extend the FHIR Server Samples and FHIR Converter reference architectures with HL7 Ingest/FHIR Event Processor reference architecture (below):
+**Let's put it all together**, you will extend the FHIR Server Samples, HL7 Ingest and FHIR Converter reference architectures to form the end-to-end ingest, transform and load event-driven platform below:
 ![HL7 ingest, conversion and bulk load](../images/fhir-hl7-ingest-conversion-bulkload-samples-architecture.jpg)

 ## Description